-Now, I live out of my Thor Ace 23.1 RV and travel around North America, stretching the ski season as long as I can.
+Now, I live out of my Thor Motor Coach Ace 27.1 RV and travel around North America, stretching the ski season as long as I can.
 I partnered with Deviation Ski and Snowboard Works, taking a job demonstrating their products at ski resorts from coast to coast.
 That means I’ve gotten to know some of the best locations for snow sports, hands down.

 These are my favorite places to ski across North America:

 1. Timberline Resort: Mt.
 Hood, OR

 I call Mt.
 Hood my home base.
 Oregon is such a beautiful state, and the Mt.
 Hood area may be the best of it all.
 The mountain is surrounded by protected forest land, and has a peaceful vibe that makes camping here both restful and restorative.
 There are also a ton of RV campgrounds to choose from, and each one seems nicer and cleaner than the last.
 The competition is stiff because so many RVers are drawn here, where the woods are old, the air is fresh and the sunsets are some of the best around.